alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ### Stick to one commit per branch

 When I first started, I tended to push multiple commits to the same branch and then use interactive rebase to either squash or drop commits.
-However, rebasing this way outside of Graphite managed to break Graphite's stack metadata, so I recommend using a single commit and amending it as you go.
+However, rebasing this way outside of Graphite ended up breaking Graphite's stack metadata, so I recommend using a single commit and amending it as you go.

 ## My code workflow